isolabs/gnn-tutorial/README.md

 Activate this environment and run the ```jupyter notebook``` command.

-This code has been tested using Python 3.8.3.
+This code has been confirmed to work with Conda 4.10.3.